Developmental Editing Services – Substantive Content Editing

-Content Editing: Structure and Style
+Content Editing for Structure and Style

 Line editing, copy editing, content/developmental editing, proofreading, query letters